Androguide/Angustrap/README.md

   - `icon`: the variable part of the Bootstrap 3.x glyphicons classes (i.e without the 'glyphicon-' prefix).
   _See [here](http://getbootstrap.com/components/#glyphicons-glyphs) for the full list._

-  - `theme`: the variable part of the Bootstrap 3.x buttons theme classes (i.e without the 'btn-' prefix).
+  - `theme`: the variable part of the Bootstrap 3.x buttons theme classes (i.e without the 'btn-' prefix).<br/>
-  The stock ones are as follows, but you can create your own in your stylesheet if you want:
+    The stock ones are as follows _(but you can create your own in your stylesheet if you want using the `btn-` prefix)_:
    * _primary_
    * _success_
    * _info_